-Traveling from deep in the center of the Eurasian landmass to the Hawaiian Islands in the middle of the Pacific Ocean – a true study in contrasts, they were joined by a delegation of indigenous leaders from around the world.
+Traveling from deep in the center of Eurasia to the Hawaiian Islands in the middle of the Pacific Ocean – a true study in contrasts, they were joined by a delegation of Indigenous leaders from around the world.
 It was a fascinating mix of people who, despite their diverse geographies, share many commonalities – pastoralist nomads, sacred landscapes, and ceremonial traditions.
 Most passionately portrayed was the deeply felt desire to fight to protect their lands and lifeways from the common threats of exploitative and unsustainable resource development, human rights violations, and habitat destruction.

 Our representatives traveled to Hawaii to share their concerns about the impacts of uncontrolled tourism, recreation, and the threat of a pipeline and creation of a new road in the wilderness areas of their traditional and sacred landscapes.
-The two men, both shamans and community leaders in their own right, participated in a number of panels and discussions alongside other indigenous leaders.
-With an audience made up primarily of policy-makers, NGO leaders, and institutional funders, it was an opportunity to learn more about the concerns and challenges faced by indigenous peoples around the world.
+The two men, both shamans and community leaders in their own right, participated in a number of panels and discussions alongside other Indigenous leaders.
+With an audience made up primarily of policy-makers, NGO leaders, and institutional funders, it was an opportunity for stakeholders to learn more about the concerns and challenges faced by Indigenous peoples around the world.

 In addition to our time spent at the Congress, the whole delegation visited native Hawaiian sacred sites on Oahu, Maui, and Kaho’olawe Islands with our Hawaiian hosts, sharing ceremony, strategy, and stories.